-For information about issues specific to MySQL Cluster Replication (which depends on row-based replication), see Section 17.6.3, “Known Issues in MySQL Cluster Replication”.
+For information about issues specific to NDB Cluster Replication (which depends on row-based replication), see Section 18.7.3, “Known Issues in NDB Cluster Replication”.

-RBL, RBR, and temporary tables.
+Row-based logging of temporary tables.
 As noted in Section 184.108.40.206, “Replication and Temporary Tables”, temporary tables are not replicated when using row-based format.
-When mixed format is in effect, “safe” statements involving temporary tables are logged using statement-based format.
+When using mixed format logging, “safe” statements involving temporary tables are logged using statement-based format.
 For more information, see Section 220.127.116.11, “Advantages and Disadvantages of Statement-Based and Row-Based Replication”.

 Temporary tables are not replicated when using row-based format because there is no need.
 In addition, because temporary tables can be read only from the thread which created them, there is seldom if ever any benefit obtained from replicating them, even when using statement-based format.